dbeurle/imr/README.md

 # Usage

 Examples of usage are available in the project directory `examples`.
-Work is underway to include a command line interface.
+There is also a command line interface with the list of command line options given by executing

+* `gmshreader --help`